Understanding Dropshipping and How To Get Started

 Is dropshipping legal?

 Yes, dropshipping is a legitimate fulfillment method permitted by Shopify, Amazon, and other eCommerce leaders.
-However, you must ensure your suppliers are trustworthy and not violating copyright laws.
+However, you must ensure your suppliers are trustworthy and do not violate copyright laws.
 Retailers should draft dropshipping agreement contracts with each supplier to establish wholesale prices, delivery standards, and return policies.

 Do I need an LLC to start dropshipping?